Core: Arts, Design and Technology (CADT-UH)

 Typically offered January term

-When societies invoke their past through art and religion, they often make profound statements about their present and potential futures.
-Thus the study of heritage can paradoxically track social change.
+Tradition and Transition in Kerala: How can we track culture in transition?
+Paradoxically, heritage and ritual can reveal social change, while contemporary art and architecture can reflect deep histories.
 Research in expressive culture invites ethnographic experiments in multisensory data collection (e.g. videography, soundscapes, recipes), polyvocal collaborations (e.g. with interlocutors, between disciplines), and multimodal presentation (e.g. images, interactive media, performance).
-Students conduct fieldwork in Kerala, India, where history and culture have long synthesized global influences.
-Our study engages: 1) architecture connecting Kerala to the UAE and beyond through longstanding religious and trade networks; 2) rites such as spectacular Theyyam ceremonies; and 3) the Kochi-Muziris Biennale, where artists confront complex sociopolitical challenges.
-Before and after fieldwork, students explore the politics of heritage and religion, the ethics of ethnographic representation, and practical technical training as we build our own exhibition.
-Whether as prospective artists, social scientists, policy designers, or coders, students will devise novel ways to share social research.
-NOTE: Pending feasible international travel conditions, this course will include a seminar India.
+Such documentation can make visible otherwise imperceptible processes, from neglected histories of marginalized communities to the slow violence of environmental destruction.
+Our fieldwork in Kerala, India - long a laboratory for syntheses of global influences - includes: architecture connecting to the UAE and beyond through longstanding religious and trade networks; rites such as spectacular Theyyam ceremonies; and exhibitions where artists confront complex sociopolitical challenges.
+Students explore the politics of heritage and the ethics of representation as we build a virtual exhibition.
+Whether as prospective artists, social scientists, policy designers, or coders, students devise novel ways to share social research.
+This course includes a regional academic seminar to India.
+This course will be offered in January-Term 2025.

 Grading: Ugrd Abu Dhabi Graded